talcum powder lawsuit Updates

 About the Talcum Powder Lawsuit

-The Talcum Powder Lawsuit began in 2009 when a woman claimed she developed ovarian cancer from using the Johnson and Johnson's talcum powder.
+The Talcum Powder Lawsuit began in 2009 when a woman claimed she developed ovarian cancer from using Johnson and Johnson's talcum powder.
 One lawsuit, in particular, was filed by 22 women in 2016, and two products were named: Shower to Shower and Johnson’s Baby Powder.

 Thousands of talcum powder lawsuits have been filed to date, alleging that J&J was aware of harmful substances, such as asbestos fibers and other harmful carcinogens, in their products.
 According to the talcum powder lawsuits, the company continued making and marketing this dangerous product even though they knew it to be harmful.